andrewdavidmackenzie/simpdiscover/README.md

 * Github Action to build then test all

 # Next
-* Allow the client to specify the message to send
     * Specify sending frequency
+    * set wait timeout
+    * add more doc comments
     * Filter for beacons received by name

 # Implementation Notes
 Simplest solution